Tencent/tgfx/README.md

 - The branches under `release/` are our stable milestone branches which are fully tested.
 We will periodically cut a `release/{version}` branch from the `main` branch.
 After one `release/{version}` branch is cut, only high-priority fixes are checked into it.

-## System Requirements

-- iOS 9.0 or later
-- Android 4.4 or later
-- macOS 10.13 or later
-- Windows 7.0 or later
-- Chrome 69.0 or later (Web)
-- Safari 11.3 or later (Web)

 ## Build Prerequisites